eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 release, the latest commit of the release branch is tagged with the version number, and the release branch is merged back to master, then closed.

-#### A note on the 1.0.x release branch and Java 7 compatibility
+#### A note on the `backport-java-7` branch

 RDF4J 1.0 is a **backport** of RDF4J 2.0, to be executable on a Java 7 Runtime Environment.
-This means that we do not accept any fixes or feature development directly against the `releases/1.0.x` branch, and we never merge this branch back into `master`.
+This means that we do not accept any fixes or feature development directly against the `backport-java-7` branch, and we never merge this branch back into `master`.

 ## Code formatting